 DL: How did the nonprofit veteran incubator Bunker Labs help?

 KJ: Bunker started around the same time that we did.
 I had the privilege of knowing Todd [Connor, CEO of Bunker Labs] from the beginning.
-Watching the Bunker grow and develop and flourish — watching a nonprofit do that was really great.
+Watching Bunker Labs grow and develop and flourish — watching a nonprofit do that was really great.
 I’ve always been impressed by Bunker’s mission and how they execute.

 Bunker Labs is solely focused on improving veterans’ lives by helping them along the entrepreneurship path — allowing them to see how they can become great entrepreneurs, giving them the resources to do so, and connecting them to people all over, whether or not those people are veterans.